 Most Saudis actually prefer these hairdressers over the Saudi barbers.
 If the displayed certificates are the reason i.e. if Saudis are more comfortable with a certified barber and fear that a Saudi barber would be unskilled, then our barbers should also display their diplomas!

 But then, most of the Saudis are running shops without holding diplomas.
 Even Moroccan hairdressers complain that most Saudi hairdressers are running their business without holding a license or a certificate.
 The unskilled barbers are risky as they get trained while working.

 They don’t know the proper techniques yet they are out there in the market making money.
 They don’t get proper training rather training during work, which is not fair.
 Is this a wakeup call for our licensing authorities?

-Yet we can’t trust a Saudi.
-With the Saudization of communication sector, people got a panic that their cell-phones won’t get fixed as a Saudi employee is out there.
-Why does a Saudi need to hold a diploma to assure that he is skilled and an expat worker is hired just based on his experience?
+With the saudization of the communication sector, people got panic that their cell-phones won’t get fixed as a Saudi employee is out there.
+Why does a Saudi need to hold a diploma to assure that he is skilled, while an expat worker is hired just based on his experience?